Query language in Monitoring

 drop_above(source: timeseries_vector, threshold: number): timeseries_vector

 Drops points with a value above the threshold (not including the value itself).
-In dropped points, the metric value is equal to NaN
+In dropped points, the metric value will be equal to NaN.

 drop_below